marcopeg/docker-humble/docs/how-to-use-humble-in-a-docker-compose-project.md

-# Docker Utils
+# Docker Humble
 > Smooth Experience for Developing and Deploying with Docker
 > [Go to README &raquo;](../README.md)

-## How to use `docker-utils` in a Compose project:
+## How to use Humble in a Docker Compose project:

-Add `docker-utils` image to your `docker-compose.yml` file:
+Add `docker-humble` image to your `docker-compose.yml` file:

 ```
 services:
-  dockerutils:
+  humble:
-    image: marcopeg/docker-utils
+    image: marcopeg/humble
     volumes:
        - ./data:/data
 ```